RdNetwork/Declarative-LOD-Anonymizer/README.md

 picked from the workload and affected to this query), and U the cardinality of the utility policy.

+The statistics are stored as 3 separate CSV files in the ```exp``` directory.

 ### Plot statisics

 Graph figures can be recreated using the provided R script ```plot.r```.
 You can run it directly in your favorite R editor, or copy/paste the contents in the R console.
+You need to install the [plyr](https://cran.r-project.org/web/packages/plyr/index.html) R package for this script to work.

 This script will generate five figures in the ```exp``` directory as follows: